 (TIP: Stop paying for plumbers.
 Read my detailed tutorial on how you can easily replace your own toilet.
 It’s an easy job!)

 This bathroom makeover wouldn’t have been what it was without Bath-Works sending me the tub and shower refinishing kits to paint my shower stall!
 So thanks to them for emailing me with perfect timing!

-But I have to know….what do you think of my pretty bathroom?!?!?!
+So I have to know….what do you think of my pretty lavender bathroom?!?!?!

-Leave a comment below and let’s chat about it!
+Leave a comment below this lavender bathroom and let’s chat!